Cats and Children

-Few things in life are quite so delightful to a child as a furry friend, and fortunately, most cats also love the attention a youngster will lavish attention on them.
+Few things in life are quite so delightful to a child as a furry friend, and fortunately, most cats also love the attention a youngster will lavish on them.
 Children and cats can live and play together wonderfully, provided they can respect one another.

 Toddlers should never be left alone with a cat.
 They can be rather clumsy and may accidentally hurt or frighten a cat, especially a fragile kitten.
-If a cat is frightened, she might bite or scratch, so you should always supervise their playtime together.
+If a cat is frightened, they might bite or scratch, so you should always supervise their playtime together.

 All children who are going to come in contact with your cat should be taught the basics of handling: